jonbhanson/flutter_native_splash/README.md

   color: "42a5f5"
   fill: true
 ```
-*Note: `fill` property is not yet implemented for iOS splash screens.*

 If you want to disable full screen splash screen on Android you can use `android_disable_fullscreen` property.
 ```yaml